robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems/max-path-sum-in-a-pyramid-of-numbers.md

 </pre>

 That is, $3 + 7 + 4 + 9 = 23$.

-Find the max total from top to bottom of the triangle below..
+Find the max total from top to bottom of the triangle below.

 <pre>
               75
              95 64